 IME and our members work tirelessly to ensure our products are secure.
-Our industry has a proven track record of adhering to strict security protocols to safeguard our products against theft, diversion or illicit use throughout their lifecycle.
-However, we believe there are opportunities to simplify and modernize federal regulations to better adapt to today's business environment and maintain the high-level of security throughout our supply chain.
+Our industry has a proven track record of adhering to strict security protocols to safeguard our products against theft, diversion, or illicit use throughout their lifecycle.
+We believe there are additional opportunities to simplify and modernize federal regulations to better adapt to today's business environment and maintain the high-level of security throughout our supply chain.

-• Currently, overlapping regulations from multiple agencies lead to confusion and added expenses for companies - many of whom are small businesses.
-Specifically, we believe the DHS CFATS program should exclude commercial explosive products already successfully regulated by the ATF under the Safe Explosives Act.
+Currently, overlapping regulations from multiple agencies lead to confusion and added expenses for companies - many of whom are small businesses.
+Specifically, we believe the U.S. Department of Homeland Security's Chemical Facility Anti-Terrorism Standards program should

-The ATF's Federal Explosives Law and Regulations publication "Orange Book" should be modernized to bring the federal code primarily responsible for the safe and secure storage and distribution of commercial explosives into the 21st Century and up to date with advances in the commercial explosives industry.
+- exclude commercial explosive products already successfully regulated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF). - The ATF's Federal Explosives Law and Regulations publication "Orange Book" should be modernized to bring the federal code primarily responsible for the safe and secure storage and distribution of commercial explosives into the 21st Century and up to date with advances in the commercial explosives industry.
 This includes expedited background checks, electronic recordkeeping and reports, remote electronic monitoring of storage magazines and updated classifications of materials.